← Back to The Loon Foundation

 Biomonitoring Methods

-Forage fish: At the core sites (Baker Beach, Martin Cove, Vaucroft I and Vaucroft II) 4L pails of beach sand at 2 sites along a 30m transect.
+Forage fish: At the core sites (Baker Beach, Martin Cove, Vaucroft I and Vaucroft II) 4L of beach sand is collected along a 30m transect.
 Content is sifted and vortexed, then examined in the lab for eggs.
 These core sites are sampled regularly between mid-October to mid-January.
-15 other sites are sampled less frequently.
-More detail can be found at https://www.loonfoundation.org/cwmp in their Biomonitoring Reports.
+Once spawning is detected at the core sites, other sites are sampled to increase the probability of finding new spawning beaches and to confirm repeat spawning.

 Seagrass Monitoring: Surveys occur throughout Pender Harbour and around Thormanby Island.
 Observers in boats, kayaks and paddle boards conduct exploratory surveys and map eelgrass beds with GPS.
-Beds are then randomly sampled to calculate Leaf Area Index, which can be used with bed area to track health of the bed.
-More detail can be found at https://www.loonfoundation.org/cwmp in their Biomonitoring Reports.
+On Thormanby Island, a Leaf Area Index survey is conducted by measuring shoot density, length and width within 30 quadrats along a transect line, which can be used to track the health of the bed.

-Invasive Species Including European Green Crab: Surveys occur weekly throughout the Sunshine Coast (Sechelt, Pender Harbour, Powell River, Texada Island and Savary Island) between April and October.
+European Green Crab: Surveys occur weekly throughout the Sunshine Coast (Sechelt, Pender Harbour, Powell River, Texada Island and Savary Island) between April and October.
 Baited folding prawn traps are deployed on a low tide in muddy substrates.
 They are left overnight and collected on the following low tide.
 All crabs are identified, measured, sexed and if any European green crab are observed, then they are reported and humanely euthanized.
 By-catch is recorded and released.
-More detail can be found at https://www.loonfoundation.org/cwmp in their Biomonitoring Reports.